 - Provide good soil drainage.

 - Raised beds can be a good solution for vegetables where drainage is a problem.

-- Group plants according to irrigation needs and water accordingly.
+- Group plants by irrigation needs and water accordingly.

 - Avoid salinity and water stress between irrigations.

 Take steps to avoid problems when you plant.